Sydney Girls High School: Other opportunities

 Like many Australian schools, SGHS encourages students to take part in the Duke of Edinburgh's Award, offering a school-organised hike to Year 9 students for the Expedition component of the award.
-SGHS also offers the High Resolves Global Leadership program to Year 9 and 10 students.

 In addition, SGHS participates in numerous academic competitions including the Da Vinci Decathlon and Tournament of Minds.
 In the 2013 'Race Around the Renaissance' Da Vinci Decathlon, SGHS came first.
 In the 2015 Tournament of Minds, SGHS won the Maths & Engineering division, and gained honours in the Social Sciences division.

 With regards to overseas tours, students are often offered the opportunity to travel to China, France, Japan, Germany, and Italy.
 This is often for LOTE or ancient history study.
 There is also a student exchange program set up with Beijing Normal High School in China, The Lycée Paul Cézanne in France, and the Konan Girls High School in Japan.

 There is also a SGHS cadet program at Sydney Boys High School.